 This adorable cloche, which features a fashionable gold dinosaur and a painted pinecone, is easy to make and give as a present.

-These elegant and lovely snowflake ornaments make a wonderful DIY present idea!
+These elegant and lovely snowflake ornaments make for some wonderful DIY Christmas crafts for kids that can be used as a present, as well!
 They’re very easy to make and just require a few basic items!

-To make: Make jewelry of your choices like earrings and wristbands and give your kids the look of Elsa from Frozen.
+To Make: Make any jewelry of your choice, like earrings and wristbands, and give your kids the look of Elsa from Frozen.
 These can be made by children as young as toddlers, though smaller children will require adult aid in bending the wire ends.

 These glitter ornaments are easy to make and will add a little glitz to your tree.